josephaadams/osticket-prereqs/README.md

 Adjust file permissions to allow IIS to write to the configuration file during setup.

 <h2>Installation Steps</h2>

+- Provision the Azure VM: Set up a Windows 10 (21H2) VM with the necessary resources.

+- Connect via Remote Desktop: Use RDP to access the VM.

+- Enable IIS and Required Features: Install IIS with CGI and Common HTTP Features.

+- Install PHP Manager and URL Rewrite Module: Add these components to IIS.

+- Set Up PHP: Install PHP 7.3.8 NTS and register it with IIS.

+- Install Visual C++ Redistributable: Ensure PHP has the necessary runtime components.

+- Install MySQL Server: Set up the database server and create the osticket database.

+- Deploy osTicket Files: Place the osTicket files in the IIS root directory and configure permissions.

+- Configure osTicket via Web Installer: Navigate to http://localhost/osTicket in a browser and follow the on-screen instructions to complete the installation.

 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>